bcgov/PIMS/auth/README.md

 This will then allow your Keycloak configuration files in the _frontend_:app and _backend_:api to references `http://keycloak:8080` instead of `http://localhost:8080`.
 Which will allow your docker containers to use a valid JWT token that can be proxied from the APP to the API to Keycloak.

+---

+### Chrome Cookie Issue and Workaround

-- NOTE: Chrome is now pushing an update that invalidates cookies without the `SameSite` value.
+Chrome is now pushing an update that invalidates cookies without the `SameSite` value.
 This will result in a rejection of the cookie and make it impossible to remain logged in.

-To work around this issue temporarily you can change the Chrome behaviour by **Disabling** the **SameSite by default cookies** setting here - `chrome://flags/#same-site-by-default-cookies`
+To workaround this issue temporarily you can change the Chrome behaviour by **Disabling** the **SameSite by default cookies** setting here - `chrome://flags/#same-site-by-default-cookies`

-We will need to find a way to update Keycloak to include the property in the cookie in the near future.
+> We will need to find a way to update Keycloak to include the property in the cookie in the near future.

+---

 ## Docker Setup